user-docs/userdocs_clients/docs/step_form_element_screenshot.md

 ![Element Screenshot Form Reference](images/step_form_reference_element_screenshot.png)

-1. **Element Selector** - Use this input to select which element to take a screenshot.
+1. **Element Selector** -- Use this input to select which element to take a screenshot.
-2. **Element Subform** - The details about the element to be captured.
+2. **Element Subform** -- The details about the element to be captured.
 Update this form and hit save to update the element.
-For more information on the Element Subform, see [this related article](element_subform.md)
+For more information on the Element Sub-form, see [this related article](element_subform.md)
-3. **Screenshot Subform** - The screenshot subform.
-For more information on the Screenshot Subform, see [this related article](screenshot_subform_reference.md)
+3. **Screenshot Sub-form** -- The screenshot sub-form.
+For more information on the Screenshot Sub-form, see [this related article](screenshot_subform_reference.md)

 ## Accessible at
 `/steps/:id/edit`